-This perception prevailed throughout the medieval ages and up to the Renaissance era.
+This perception prevailed throughout the Middle Ages and up to the Renaissance Era.
 In all that period the sight of women in the legal profession was almost a rarity.
 It wasn’t until the mid-18th century when a few daring women in the world sought to break the jinx that had shooed their female folks away from the shores of the male-dominated legal profession.

 However with the granting of universal suffrage to women in 1948 and the rise of such movements as gender equality and feminism, events took a positive turn for women in the mid-20th century.
 During this period, the once prevalent male chauvinism (the belief that men were superior in terms of ability and intelligence) that trailed the legal profession was rivaled by gender equality (the view that everyone should receive equal treatment and not be discriminated against).

 Women started to question the divine right of men to be the only eligible sex to claim membership of the legal profession.
 All of sudden, the barricades were removed and women started streaming into the profession.
 Today while women are still underrepresented in terms of the top positions in the legal profession, there has been a demonstrable increase in the number of female lawyers.
 For instance, in my law graduating class of 2016, females comprised more than half the class and this is fast becoming the norm the world over.

 Again the statistics on the number of women in the judiciary has been equally impressive.
 In Italy, about 60% of new judicial appointees are women.
 In the Eastern Caribbean Supreme Court, the highest court for 9 countries including Antigua and Barbuda, Grenada and Saint Kitts and Nevis, over 60% of judges on this court are women.